DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

 In all these cases, what is needed is access to more computers that can be used at the same time.
 Luckily, large scale computing systems (shared computing resources with lots of computers) are available at many universities, labs, or through national networks.
-Compared to personal computers, these facilities usually have more memory, more storage, and more central processing units (CPUs) -- which operate at higher speeds -- and also have faster connections with other computer systems.
+Compared to personal computers, these facilities usually have more memory, more storage, and more central processing units (CPUs) -- which operate at higher speeds, and also have faster connections with other computer systems.
 They are frequently called "clusters", "supercomputers" or resources for "high performance computing" or HPC.

 Using a cluster often has the following advantages for researchers:

-* **Speed.** With many more CPU cores, often with higher performance specs than a typical laptop or desktop, HPC systems can offer significant speed up.
+* **Speed.** With many more CPU cores, often with higher performance specs than a typical laptop or desktop, HPC systems can offer significant speedup.
 * **Volume.** Many HPC systems have both the processing memory (RAM) and disk storage to handle very large amounts of data.
 Terabytes of RAM and petabytes of storage are available for research projects.